dbernhard-0x7CD/CookieBlock-Consent-Crawler/crawler/README.md

 ## Presence Crawler
 This is an efficient scraper that utilises `pebble` and the Python `requests` library.
-Its purpose is to filter out potential candidates for the more costly OpenWPM crawl, which uses actual browser instances.
+Its purpose is to filter out potential candidates for the more costly crawl with a real browser, which uses actual browser instances.
 It verifies whether the provided domains contain a Consent Management Provider from which we can extract category labels.

 ### Usage (Presence Crawler)